nodejs/node/doc/api/fs.md

 * Returns: {Promise}

 Asynchronous fsync(2).
-The `Promise` is resolved with no arguments upon success.
+The `Promise` is fulflled with no arguments upon success.

 #### `filehandle.truncate(len)`